mauricemach/coffeekup/README.md

       -u, --utils        add helper locals (currently only "render") -v, --version      display CoffeeKup version
       -h, --help         display this help message

+    CLI usage:
+      // compile all templates in a directory into single file called 'templates.js' coffeekup --js ./templates

+      // compile all templates in a directory into single file called 'My.Templates.js' coffeekup --js -n 'My.Templates' ./templates

 See [/examples](http://github.com/mauricemach/coffeekup/tree/master/examples) for complete versions (you have to run `cake build` first).